coolcomputery/Loopover-Brute-Force-and-Improvement/README.md

 Any RxC loopover can be solved by applying one or more phases onto it, progressively solving larger and larger regions of it (this is called block-building), and this gives an upper bound on the "God's number" of RxC Loopover, i.e. the fewest moves necessary to be able to solve every scramble of RxC Loopover.

 If a phase is not too big, we can create a BFS tree over it to find optimal solutions to every scramble in that phase.
 The class ``BFS`` creates these trees for phases consisting of up to ~100-200 million scrambles.
-The class ``BFSLargeFile`` creates these BFS trees for phases consisting of up to a few tens of billions of scrambles (or however much memory is available on the computer) by writing all the scrambles to a set of external files.
-It cannot fully store the BFS tree, as it cannot store what the parent scramble of each scramble is, but it does group all scrambles by depth.
+The class ``BFSLowMemory`` (old version ``BFSLargeFile``) creates these BFS trees for phases consisting of up to a few tens of billions of scrambles (or however much memory is available on the computer) by storing a bitset of what nodes have been seen, and another bitset of what nodes are at the current BFS depth, in two large files.
+It does not store the BFS tree in memory, but it does print our the code numbers of all antipodes (nodes at the deepest level of the tree).

 ### BFS Improvement